lammps/lammps/doc/src/compute_rattlers.rst

 Description
 """""""""""

+.. versionadded:: TBD

 Define a compute that identifies rattlers in a system.
-Rattlers are identified using an interative approach.
+Rattlers are identified using an interactive approach.
 The coordination number of all atoms is first calculated.
 The *type* and *radius* settings are used to select whether interaction cutoffs are determined by atom types or by the sum of atomic radii (atom style sphere), respectively.